 Single line drawing and tattoos are a fairly modern phenomenon.
 As with any tattoo, this should be a carefully considered decision.
 Remember to take your time when making the decision.
 You will be living with the tattoo for a long time.
 Make sure it is the right tattoo for you.
 Having something permanently on your body is a big decision, and should be carefully considered.
+Here are 30 single line tattoo ideas and inspiration.

 Fashion is transient, Style is timeless.